RasaHQ/rasa/docs/core/stories.rst

 Actions
 ~~~~~~~
 While writing stories, you will encounter two types of actions - utterances
 and custom actions.
-Utterances are hardcoded message that a bot can respond
+Utterances are hardcoded messages that a bot can respond
 with.
 Custom actions, on the other hand, involve custom code being executed.

 All actions (both utterances and custom actions) executed by the bot are shown